SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 ## A Mail Application
 @cha_mailapp

-We will build a small email client application that we will elaborate and adapt in subsequent chapters.
-The example brings together much of what we have seen in the previous chapters.
+We will build a small email client application that we will elaborate on and adapt in subsequent chapters.
+This small app brings together in real concrete ways much of what we have seen in the previous chapters.
 Figure *@MailClient@* shows the target application.

 ![The mail client. % width=60&label=MailClient](figures/MailClient.png)

 The example is extensive, with a lot of classes and methods.
 We will implement the application bottom-up.
 We start with the models.
-Afterwards, we will implement the presenters that compose the application.
+Afterward, we will implement the presenters that compose the application.
 Let's dive in.

 ### The models